 DynamoDB Cache Extension

-The DynamoDB Cache Extension enables Lucee applications to use Amazon DynamoDB as a distributed cache provider.
-This powerful combination provides a highly scalable, fully managed NoSQL cache solution with automatic table creation, TTL support, and seamless integration with Lucee's cache functions.
+The DynamoDB Cache Extension enables Lucee applications to use Amazon DynamoDB as a distributed cache provider and NoSQL data store.
+This powerful combination provides a highly scalable, fully managed solution with automatic table creation, TTL support, seamless integration with Lucee's cache functions, and direct DynamoDB operations via the DynamoDBCommand() function.

 Overview